sssh9300662/KosmosInterview/README.md

 # KosmosInterview
 Kosmos Interview

-This sample code is used to handle the following virtual currency transaction:
+This sample code is used to handle the following virtual currency transaction:<br>
 1. Save cash
 2. Deduct cash
 3. Cancel transaction